Subway trains crash in South Korean capital, 200 people hurt

 Seoul Metro official Chung Soo-young said the accident was caused by a signal failure and that two subway cars were derailed.

-“I fell forwards maybe two or three meters,” said Lee Dong-hyeon, 26, an office worker on the train that crashed into the one stopped at the station.
+“I fell forwards maybe two or three metres,” said Lee Dong-hyeon, 26, an office worker on the train that crashed into the one stopped at the station.

 “It was like tripping over when running really fast.”